PetrKorab/Arabica/docs/source/Breakpoint identification.rst

    df.to_csv('sentiment_data.csv')

-*Structural break analysis statstically confirmed what we can see from the time series of sentiment.
+*Structural break analysis statistically confirmed what we can see from the time series of sentiment.
 Fisher-Jenks algorithm identified three structural breaks in 2009, 2017, and 2021.
 We can only guess what caused the decline in 2009 and between 2016 and 2018.
-The 2021's drop is likely reasoned by the Covid-19 crisis.*
+The 2021’s drop is likely caused by the Covid-19 crisis.*

 Download the jupyter notebook with the code and the data `here <https://github.com/PetrKorab/Arabica/blob/main/docs/examples/coffee_break_examples.ipynb>`_.